Bhagawangola II: Geography

 Bhagawangola II CD block lies in the Jalangi-Bhagirathi Interfluve physiographic region in Murshidabad district.
 The Bhagirathi River splits the district into two natural physiographic regions – Rarh on the west and Bagri on the east.
 The Padma River separates Murshidabad district from Malda district and Chapai Nawabganj and Rajshahi districts of Bangladesh in the north.
 It is a low-lying area having alluvial soil pattern.

 Bhagawangola II CD block is bounded by Godagari and Paba upazilas in Rajshahi District of Bangladesh, across the Padma, in the north, Raninagar II CD block in the east, Murshidabad-Jiaganj and Raninagar I CD blocks in the south and Bhagawangola I CD block in the west.

-Murshidabad district has a 125.35km long international border with Bangladesh of which 42.35km is on land and the remaining is riverine.
+Murshidabad district has a 125.35 km long international border with Bangladesh of which 42.35 km is on land and the remaining is riverine.
 There are 9 blocks – Samserganj, Suti I, Suti II, Raghunathganj II, Lalgola, Bhagawangola I, Bhagawangola II, Raninagar II and Jalangi - along the Bangladesh-India border.

 The Bagri or the eastern part of the district is a low lying alluvial plain with the shape of an isosceles triangle.
 The Ganges/Padma and the Bhagirathi form the two equal sides; the Jalangi forms the entire base; other offshoots of the Ganges meander within the area.
 It is vulnerable to flooding by the Bhagirathi and other rivers.
 The main rivers of this region are Bhairab, Jalangi, Chhoto Bhairab, Sialmari and Gobra Nala.
 All these rivers are distributaries of the main branch of the Ganges.
 The rivers are in their decaying stages.

 A major problem is river bank erosion.
 As of 2013, an estimated 2.4 million people resided along the banks of the Ganges alone in Murshidabad district.
 Between 1931 and 1977, 26,769 hectares have been eroded and many villages have been fully submerged.
 1980-1990 was a decade of erosion for this district and during the decade Giria, Sekhalipur, Khejustala, Mithipur, Fajilpur, Rajapur, Akheriganj, Parashpur villages were badly affected.
 Many families living along the Ganges continue to be affected.
 As for example, in 2007, severe erosion occurred in Lalgola, Bhagawangola II, Farakka and Raninnagar II CD blocks.
 In 2008, 1,245 families were affected in Lalgola, Bhagawangola I and Bhagawangola II CD blocks.

-Bhagawangola II CD block has an area of 175.26km^{2}.
+Bhagawangola II CD block has an area of 175.26 km^{2}.
 It has 1 panchayat samity, 6 gram panchayats, 96 gram sansads (village councils), 71 mouzas and 56 inhabited villages.
 Ranitala police station serves this block.
 Headquarters of this CD block is at Nasipur.

 Gram panchayats in Bhagawangola II block/ panchayat samiti are: Akheriganj, Amdahara, Baligram, Karibona, Nashipore and Saralpore.

+Nirmal Char

+Nirmal Char is an island created by deposition of silt in the Padma River, south of the international India-Bangladesh border.
+The Akheriganj area with a population of 20,000 living in an area of 50 square miles eroded the Padma River and that led to the natural formation of Nirmal Char.